Kimbatt/detria/DOCS.md

 {
     using Allocator = MyCustomAllocatorType;

-    // the rest are used from the default configuration }
+    // The rest are used from the default configuration }

 void doStuff()